-4.8.5.1 Identify the personal protective equipment (PPE) needed to minimise the potential for illness or injury due to exposure from the substance.

-4.8.5.2 Eye/face protection - specify the type of eye protection (safety glasses, goggles) and/or face shield required, based on the hazard of the substance and potential for contact.

-4.8.5.3 Skin protection - specify the protective equipment to be worn (e.g. gloves, boots, bodysuit) based on the hazards associated with the substance and the potential for contact.

-4.8.5.4 Respiratory protection - specify appropriate types of respiratory protection based on the exposure, including air-purifying respirators and the proper purifying element (cartridge or canister).

-4.8.5.5 Thermal hazards - when specifying protective equipment to be worn for materials that represent a thermal hazard, special consideration should be given to the construction of the PPE.
+- 4.8.5.1 Identify the personal protective equipment (PPE) needed to minimise the potential for illness or injury due to exposure from the substance.
+Emphasize that PPE should only be used if engineering measures are not able to adequately control exposure. [there is a tendancy for SDSs to concentrate on PPE and give the impression that PPE is the preferred method of exposure control.
+This goes against the principles of good occupational hygiene] - 4.8.5.2 Eye/face protection specify the type of eye protection (safety glasses, goggles) and/or face shield required, based on the hazard of the substance and potential for contact. [safety glasses are generally not considered adequate to protect against chemical hazards] - 4.8.5.3 Skin protection specify the protective equipment to be worn (e.g. gloves, boots, bodysuit) based on the hazards associated with the substance and the potential for contact. - 4.8.5.4 Respiratory protection specify appropriate types of respiratory protection based on the exposure and potential for exposure, including air-purifying respirators and the proper purifying element (cartridge or canister), breathing apparatus.[air purifying respirators can only be used for finite, known exposures.
+If the exposure is not known or is too high, there use can be dangerous.] - 4.8.5.5 Thermal hazards when specifying protective equipment to be worn for materials that represent a thermal hazard, special consideration should be given to the construction of the PPE.